fikipollo/paintomics3/README.md

     <img src="docs/img/paintomics_150x690.png" height="50" title="STATegra EMS LOGO."/>
 </div>

 # Paintomics, integrative visualization of multiple *omic* data
+## THIS PROJECT IS NOT SUPPORTED ANYMORE.
+You can find the latest sources in brach *main*

 For any question on PaintOmics 3, users can send a mail to [paintomics@cipf.es](mailto:paintomics@cipf.es).

 PaintOmics 3 official instance: [http://bioinfo.cipf.es/paintomics/](http://bioinfo.cipf.es/paintomics/)